-- 12. Notary Requirement.
-A notarization requirement may be satisfied by scanning and e-filing the document that contains the notary's original signature and seal. - 13.
-Family Law Cover Sheet.
-Initiating a case through services provided by an EFSP meets the requirement to file a family law cover sheet. - 14.
-Copy for Court.
-Except as provided by local rule, a judicial officer shall not require a filer to provide a paper copy of any document submitted through services provided by an EFSP.
+- a.
+Except as provided by local rule, a judicial officer shall not require a filer to provide a paper copy of any document submitted through services provided by an EFSP. - b.
 If required by the receiving court, a filer must identify individual documents necessary for a judicial ruling. - 15.
 Responsibility for Filing and Service.
-A person who e-files a document is responsible for ensuring that the document is properly filed, that it is complete and readable, and that a copy has been provided to the other parties in the case to the same extent as a person who files a document on paper. - 16.
+A person who e-files a document shall have the same responsibility as a person who files a paper document for ensuring that the document is properly filed, that it is complete and readable, and that a copy has been provided to the other parties in the case. - 16.
 Distribution of Notices, Orders, and Other Documents by the Court.
-The clerk or court may electronically distribute notices, orders, and other documents to a party or an attorney in any case in which the attorney has entered an appearance.
-The electronic delivery of documents by the clerk or court is complete upon transmission. - 17.
+The clerk or court may electronically distribute notices, orders, and other documents to a party or attorney in any case in which the attorney has entered an appearance.
+The electronic delivery of documents by the court is complete upon transmission. - 17.
 Hyperlinks and Bookmarks.
 A filer may include a hyperlink only to static textual information or documents.
 Materials accessed via hyperlinks are not part of the official court record.
 A filer may include a bookmark to another page within the same document.